 The most popular sizes of plaque that we do are the 8x10 size and 12x12.
 You can get most messages onto these sizes, plus a simple logo as well.
 We also have larger sizes, such as 14x14, 16x16, and 18x24.

 You can easily order a rectangular plaque online, but if you want a special pattern to your plaque, such as a circular plaque or other fancy style, please contact us directly.

 Besides the size of your plaque, you should consider the material we use to make your plaque.
 Most common are the aluminum and bronze.
 Both have lifetime guarantees (unless you walk on them regularly), and those are the materials we have on our site currently.
 Our foundry also offers brass, so please ask us about that if brass is your choice of material.
-We now offer a stainless steel etched plaque, but this article is concentrating on the specifications you need for a metal formed plaque.
 Today, the default style of metal formed plaque that we have online is for the Precision Tooled Plaques, although you can order a Cast Plaque also - there is simply an additional charge.

 Border Style Specs

 Common styles for your plaque’s border include Single Line, Single Line with Bevel, No Line, No Line with Bevel, and Double Line.
 Other styles are available, but this article shows common styles.
 Contact us if you need a different style.

 All of the examples below are for a precision tooled bronze plaque with blind mounting, in which the hardware is placed in from behind.
 If you order from us online, we choose a default for you, and “Other” so you can specify what you want at the time that you order, or wait until we send your proof and specs sheet (within a day of your order, most often).

 Bronze Plaque, Single Line Border (default choice)